U.S. appeals court reverses dismissal of hip hop duo's gang label case

 The FBI's National Gang Intelligence Center released a congressionally mandated report in 2011 that identified Juggalos as a "hybrid gang" and included information about their criminal activity, according to a court document.

 An FBI spokesman declined to comment on ongoing litigation.
-A spokeswoman for the Justice Department said it was reviewing the opinion but would have no further comment.
+Reuters could not immediately obtain comment from the Justice Department.

 The Michigan-based Insane Clown Posse paint their faces to look like clowns and are known for rebellious and provocative music that includes songs such "My Axe" and "Night of the Chainsaw" that often use harsh themes and language.